Poll: Most in US back curbing in-person worship amid virus

 White evangelical Protestants were more likely than those of other faiths to favor allowing drive-through services without restriction, at 40%.
 In total, those who identify with a religious faith are more likely than those who do not to favor no restriction on drive-through religious services, 28% to 15%.

-As many houses of worship have paused in-person services during the virus, a sizable share of religious Americans have used technology to connect with their faith.
-One-fifth of religious Americans said they watched live streaming religious services online at least weekly in 2019 — but since the outbreak began, that has risen to 33%.
+As many houses of worship have paused in-person services, a sizable share of religious Americans have used technology to connect with their faith.
+One-fifth of religious Americans said they watched livestreamed religious services online at least weekly in 2019 — but since the outbreak began, that has risen to 33%.

 About a third of evangelical Protestants streamed services at least weekly in 2019, but about half do now.
 Among Catholics, the share streaming services weekly has increased from 11% to 22%.